toddwint/syslog/README.md

     - pause the flow
     - search through the flow
     - highlight multiple rows
-- Syslog messages are persistant if you map the directory `/var/log/remote`
+- Syslog messages are persistent if you map the directory `/var/log/remote`

 ## Sample `config.txt` file